anthonyrisinger/riprompt/README.md

    Responses should be tailored based on these parameters.
    ```

-### (EXPERIMENTAL) Custom Instructions for AoT Symbolic Planning

-Certain classes of questions are interpreted very strangely by AI.
-One such question is:

-> Is 9.11 > 9.8?

-In nearly all known cases on major platforms, this question results in some form of 'yes' followed by emphatic assertion of its
-mathematical validity; AI conflates strong associations with historical events, gravitational constant, clock times, calendar
-dates, String length, mathematical precision, place value, and many more.
-RIP opens with a flurry of basic but powerful
-directives to grab the attention of an AI at cold start.
-It demands a quiet acknowledgment to minimize variation of the AIs
-understanding, increase repeatability, and help the AI self-internalize RIP as implicit principles instead of an explicit rule
-set (Claude).
-RIP aims for mathematical rigor because it accelerates the transfer of intent, but it also overloads and backfires.
-RIP is ultimately an 'attention hack', meant to sub-symbolically direct the AI towards self-correction and preferred outcomes.

-RIP boasts a solid success rate for this question on all major AI platforms.
-Occasionally, it starts wrong and self-corrects
-halfway through.
-In addition to that, should the AI reach the wrong conclusion on the first attempt, a single 'Are you sure?'will
-often be enough to get them back on track, even if they start by asserting their own correctness in both cases.

-RIP induces this atypical behavior, and its effect strengthens as the conversation progresses.
-Without RIP, or explicit mentions,
-major AI platforms will proceed to die on their '9.11 > 9.8' hill, carrying it [and other such errors] forward in perpetuity.

 ## RIP String Protocols

 We've developed two complementary protocols for RIP: